Top 10 Common 3D Print Issues with Pictures & How to Solve

 6. Over-Extrusion: How to Fix Prints with Too Much Plastic Output

-Over-extrusion occurs when your 3D printer deposits more filament than necessary, leading to issues like blobs, stringing, and dimensional inaccuracies.
+Over-extrusion occurs when your 3D printer deposits more filament than necessary, resulting in issues such as blobs, stringing, and dimensional inaccuracies.
 This can compromise the structural integrity and aesthetic quality of your prints.

 Why Over-Extrusion Happens During 3D Printing

-- High Extrusion Multiplier: An extrusion multiplier set too high causes the printer to push out more filament than required.
+• High Extrusion Multiplier: Setting the extrusion multiplier too high causes the printer to push out more filament than necessary.

-- Elevated Printing Temperature: Printing at temperatures higher than recommended can make the filament too fluid, leading to excessive flow.
+• Elevated Printing Temperature: Printing at temperatures higher than recommended can cause the filament to become too fluid, resulting in excessive flow.

-- Software Misconfiguration: Errors in slicer settings, such as flow rate or extrusion width, can result in over-extrusion.
+• Software Misconfiguration: Errors in slicer settings, such as incorrect flow rates or extrusion widths, can result in over-extrusion.

 Easy Solutions to Control Excessive Extrusion

-- Measure and Input Correct Filament Diameter: Use calipers to measure your filament’s diameter at multiple points, calculate the average, and input this value into your slicer settings.
+• Measure and Input Correct Filament Diameter: Use calipers to measure the diameter of your filament at multiple points, calculate the average, and input this value into your slicer settings.

 Systematically addressing these factors can mitigate over-extrusion and achieve cleaner, more precise 3D prints.